portdeveloper/portdeveloper.github.io/_posts/2024-03-21-building-your-first-erc20.md

 ---
 layout: post
 title: "Building Your First ERC20 and Understanding How it Really Works"
+image: /assets/images/erc20/header.png
+description: "Learn how to build your first ERC20 token from scratch and understand how it really works under the hood.
+A comprehensive guide to token development on Ethereum."
 ---

 ![ERC20 Token Header Image]({{ site.baseurl }}/assets/images/erc20/header.png)